Pumpkin Cupcakes with Whipped Ganache Frosting

 Ingredients

-• Light Brown Sugar – I recommend light brown sugar because it does not have as much moisture content as dark brown sugar.
-The cupcakes get enough moisture from the pumpkin.
+• Light Brown Sugar – I recommend light brown sugar because it does not have as much moisture as dark brown sugar.
+Too much moisture will make the cupcakes dense.

 • Pumpkin – Pure canned pumpkin – and not pumpkin pie filling.
-Pumpkin pie filling has added ingredients we don’t need for this cupcake recipe.
+Pumpkin pie filling has added ingredients we don’t need for this small batch pumpkin cupcake recipe.

 • Chocolate Chips – For the whipped ganache, and any chocolate intensity you prefer.